The Inbetweeners 2: Cast

-Daisy Ridley's scene was cut from the final version.
-The filmmakers wanted to film another scene with her, but she was busy filming Star Wars: The Force Awakens.
+Daisy Ridley originally featured in the opening scene but was unavailable for reshoots as she was busy filming Star Wars: The Force Awakens so was cut from the final version of the film.

 Production

 Origin

 Although originally intended as an unambiguous ending to the television series, the unexpected popularity and box office success of The Inbetweeners Movie led to speculation over the possibility of a sequel.
 These rumours began in early September 2011, while the film was still in cinemas, and were denied by its writers and actors.
 Around the same time, producer Christopher Young openly recognised the possibility of another film based on the series, claiming that "if there is a sequel it will come from the creative elements ...
 We've talked about it.
 In the short term people are dispersing and doing other things but I'm sure in the medium term a sequel is very possible.
 It won't be immediate but it's definitely not closed."
 Co-writer Damon Beesley later admitted "we didn't know how successful it would be and that it would have a life on screen.
 But they did translate to big-screen characters, people did care about them and did go back and see it more than once – and that's very rare in cinema.
 The idea of not following that up seemed insane to most people".
 The actors had mixed emotions on making a sequel.
 Although Buckley and Thomas felt put off by the success of the first film, Harrison and Bird became convinced on reading the script.